wprender/cloudbreak-docs/docs/ui_account.md

-## Account management on UI
+# Account management on UI

-On the Cloudbreak UI (Uluwatu) there are opportunity to review the user's account settings and manage some properties.
+On the Cloudbreak UI (Uluwatu) there are opportunity to review the user's entitlements and manage some settings.

-### Account Details page
+## Account Details page

-You can reach the `account details` page by clicking on the `account` header menu.
+You can view the `account details` on the `account` page (by clicking on the related header menu).

-#### Security scopes
+### Security scopes

-Next to the `Scope` field you can check the security scopes the user has. **The list of scopes the user has are not modifiable in this version of UI.**
+On the expanded `account details` you can check your **security scopes**.
+> **Note:** Even the administrator users cannot modify the list of scopes.

-Recently Cloudbreak has distinct security scope for the following resources:
+Cloudbreak has distinct security scope for the following resources:

  - Blueprints
  - Recipes